 It looked like I was surplus to requirements again, only I wouldn’t have been if Adi had kept his word and left time rolling like he was supposed to.

-‘You’ll end up old and decrepit while the rest of us will still be radiant gods if you’re not careful, Adi!’
-I said, closing the distance between us and giving him a none too gentle shove so he knew for certain that I wasn’t joking.
+‘If you’re not careful, you’ll end up old and decrepit while the rest of us will still be radiant gods!’
+I said, closing the distance between us and giving Adi a none too gentle shove so he knew for certain that I wasn’t joking.

-‘Whatever,’ he replied, unapologetic, but I sure I saw more lines around his eyes and the distinguished grey in his hair had faded a little whiter.
+‘Whatever,’ he replied, unapologetic, but I’m sure I saw more lines around his eyes, and the distinguished grey flecks in his hair had faded a little whiter.

 ‘Shut up and switch time back on so we can get on with this.’

-‘Your wish is my command, goddess,’ the smartarse replied, then everything – the sounds of the city, the cool feel of the icy wind whipping against my face – came crashing back as Adi switched the world back on.
+‘Your wish is my command, goddess,’ the smartarse replied, then everything – the sounds of the city, the cool feel of the icy wind whipping against my face – came crashing back as Adi released his hold on time.

 ‘Get off me!’ one of the Settlers shouted, writhing beneath Mishka.

 ‘I don’t know anything.
 I’m just following orders,’ he said, but that didn’t sound right.
 He’d hung back to finish off the stragglers, even after Tia had no doubt given him good reason to leave.
 He could have just made off with his brethren.
-No, this guy, in fact both of these guys, knew more than they were telling.
+No, these two knew more than they were telling.

-‘Mishka, it’s no good reasoning with them.
+‘It’s no good reasoning with them.
 They’re not going to volunteer any information.
-We’ll have to pry it out of them.’
+We’ll have to pry it out of them,’ Adi said, grinning down at them.
 I saw a shiver run through the man’s body.
 He was afraid.
-We could use that against them.
-‘Why don’t you see if Tia can help?’
+‘Sister, why don’t you see if Tia can help?’

-‘But—’ she started to reply, but I interrupted her.
+‘But—’ Mishka started to reply, but I interrupted her.

 ‘Don’t get squishy on us now.
-These are the same damned terrorists who were taking pot shots at unarmed civilians until a few moments ago; do you think we owe them anything?’
+These are the same terrorists who were taking potshots at civilians until a few moments ago.
+Do you think we owe them anything?

-‘No, I guess not.
-But you know how Tia can be when she gets going.’
+‘No, I guess not,’ said Mishka, but she looked worried.
+‘Just… you know how Tia can be when she gets going.’

 ‘What are you talking about?’ the other Settler asked.
 ‘Who is Tia?’